 5. You need to identify your persona

-In marketing a persona is a fictional character that have a defined set of attributes or skills that might find your product interesting e.g. if you sell hammers, your persona is probably a contractor.
-For PF the persona are project managers, scrum masters, project leads, project controllers and, in some cases product owners as there are topics related to Agile methodologies.
+In marketing a persona is a fictional character that has a defined set of attributes or skills that might find your product interesting e.g. if you sell hammers, your persona is probably a contractor.
+For PF the persona are project managers, scrum masters, project leads, project controllers, and, in some cases product owners as there are topics related to Agile methodologies.